S1s-Z/QUEEN/README.md

 # QUEEN

 Hi, this is the repo of our paper "Mining Clues from Incomplete Utterance: A Query-enhanced Network for Incomplete Utterance Rewriting" accepted by NAACL 2022.
+Our paper is available [here](https://aclanthology.org/2022.naacl-main.356/).

 News: